AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 ### IS-05 Sender Activation

 The effective values of the Sender's read-only IS-05 `ext_privacy_*` transport parameters `iv`, `key_generator`, `key_version`, and `key_id`, as well as the associated `privacy` attribute parameters in the Sender's SDP transport file, are not fixed until activation, when `master_enable` becomes `true` at the `active` endpoint.
-A Controller MUST NOT assume final values for a Sender's IS-05 `ext_privacy_*` transport parameters or the Sender's SDP transport file `privacy` attribute parameters prior to activation.
+A Controller MUST use the values for a Sender’s IS-05 `ext_privacy_*` transport parameters or the Sender’s SDP transport file `privacy` attribute parameters after activating the Sender since they could change prior to this.

-The values of the `privacy` attribute parameters in the SDP transport file of an active Sender MUST match the values of the active `ext_privacy_*` transport parameters of that active Sender.
+An active sender MUST match the values of the `privacy` attribute parameters in the SDP transport file to the values of the active `ext_privacy_*` transport parameters.

 The [TR-10-13][] expression "becomes inactive", in the context of the ECDH private/public key pair, MUST be interpreted as an activation with `master_enable` set to `false`, resulting in `master_enable` remaining or becoming `false` at the `active` endpoint of a Sender.